paldepind/sync-promise/README.md

 * Weights less than 1KB when minified (not gziped).
 That's probably the smallest promise implementation you're going to find.
 * Perfect for including directly inside another library
-* Familiar API very similair to the native ECMAScript promise API.
+* Familiar API that is very similair to the native ECMAScript promise API.
-* Distributed both as a CommonJS pacakge, AMD module, global export and as a version suitable for direct inclusion in other source code
+* Distributed both as a CommonJS pacakge, AMD module, global export and as a version suitable for including directly in other source code.

 Installation
 ============